-Your watch can be paired and used with wireless sensors using ANT+ or Bluetooth technology (Pairing Your Wireless Sensors, page 71).
-After the devices are paired, you can customize the optional data fields (Customizing the Data Screens, page 26).
+Your watch can be paired and used with wireless sensors using ANT+ or Bluetooth technology (Pairing Your Wireless Sensors, page 60).
+After the devices are paired, you can customize the optional data fields (Customizing the Data Screens, page 24).
 If your watch was packaged with a sensor, they are already paired.
 For information about specific Garmin sensor compatibility, purchasing, or to view the owner's manual, go to buy.garmin.com for that sensor.

-Sensor Type Description Applied Ballis- tics You can use Applied Ballistics devices, such as rangefinders or wind sensors, and view additional ballistics information on your watch.
-Club Sensors You can use Approach CT10 golf club sensors to automatically track your golf shots, including location, distance, and club type.
-DogTrack Allows you to receive data from a compatible handheld dog tracking device.
+Sensor Type Description Club Sensors You can use Approach CT10 golf club sensors to automatically track your golf shots, including location, distance, and club type.
+DogTrack Allows you to receive data from a compatible handheld dog tracking device. eBike You can use your watch with your eBike and view bike data, such as battery and range information, during your rides.
 Extended Display You can use the Extended Display mode to display data screens from your watch on a compatible Edge bike computer during a ride or triathlon.
-External Heart Rate You can use an external sensor, such as the HRM-Pro [TM] or HRM-Dual [TM] heart rate monitor, to view heart rate data during your activities.
-Foot Pod You can use a foot pod to record pace and distance instead of using GPS when you are training indoors or when your GPS signal is weak. inReach The inReach remote function allows you to control your inReach satellite communicator using your Instinct watch (Using the inReach Remote , page 73).
+External Heart Rate You can use an external sensor, such as the HRM-Pro [TM] series or HRM-Fit [TM] heart rate monitor, to view heart rate data during your activities.
+Foot Pod You can use a foot pod to record pace and distance instead of using GPS when you are training indoors or when your GPS signal is weak. inReach The inReach remote function allows you to control your inReach satellite communicator using your Instinct watch (Using the inReach Remote , page 62).
 Lights You can use Varia [TM] smart bike lights to improve situational awareness.
-PC You can play video games on your computer and see real-time statistics on your device (Using the Garmin GameOnTM App, page 14).
-Power You can use the RallyTM or VectorTM power meter bike pedals to view your power data on your watch.
-You can adjust your power zones to match your goals and abilities (Setting Your Power Zones , page 82), or use range alerts to be notified when you reach a specified power zone (Setting an Alert , page 30).
+PC You can play video games on your computer and see real-time statistics on your device (Using the Garmin GameOn [TM] App, page 18).
+Power You can use the Rally [TM] or Vector [TM] power meter bike pedals to view your power data on your watch.
+You can adjust your power zones to match your goals and abilities (Setting Your Power Zones , page 74), or use range alerts to be notified when you reach a specified power zone (Setting an Alert , page 28).
 Radar You can use a Varia rearview bike radar to improve situational awareness and send alerts about approaching vehicles.
-RD Pod You can use a Running Dynamics Pod to record running dynamics data and view it on your watch (Running Dynamics , page 72).
+RD Pod You can use a Running Dynamics Pod to record running dynamics data and view it on your watch (Running Dynamics , page 60).
 Smart Trainer You can use your watch with an indoor bike smart trainer to simulate resistance while following a course, ride, or workout (Using an Indoor Trainer , page 13).
-Speed/Cadence You can attach speed or cadence sensors to your bike and view the data during your ride.
-If necessary, you can manually enter your wheel circumference (Wheel Size and Circumference , page 116).
-Tempe You can attach the tempe temperature sensor to a secure strap or loop where it is exposed to ambient air, so it provides a consistent source of accurate temperature data.
-Vectronix You can use Vectronix® rangefinders, and view additional ballistics information on your watch.
-VIRB The VIRB remote function allows you to control your VIRB action camera using your watch (VIRB Remote, page 73).
-XERO Laser Locations You can view and share laser location information from a Xero device (Xero Laser Location Settings, page 75).
+Speed/ Cadence You can attach speed or cadence sensors to your bike and view the data during your ride.
+If necessary, you can manually enter your wheel circumference (Wheel Size and Circumference , page 109).
+Tempe You can attach the tempe [TM] temperature sensor to a secure strap or loop where it is exposed to ambient air, so it provides a consistent source of accurate temperature data.
+VIRB The VIRB remote function allows you to control your VIRB action camera using your watch (VIRB Remote , page 62).
+XERO Laser Locations You can view and share laser location information from a Xero device (Xero Laser Location Settings , page 64).